Vheissu/chunked-openai-tts/README.md

 # chunked-openai-tts
-A Node.js implementation to generate long audio files using OpenAI's limited text-to-speech (TTS).
+A Node.js implementation to generate long audio files using OpenAI's limited text-to-speech (TTS) that only allows 4096 characters.
 It allows you to take long text inputs, chunk them and generate multiple audio files.
 Then using ffmpeg, combine them.

 # Using it